labex-labs/labex-cheatsheets/docs/cheatsheets/en/nmap.md

   <BaseQuizOption value="D">Scans UDP ports only</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-sn` flag tells Nmap to perform host discovery (ping scan) only, without scanning ports.
+    The <code>-sn</code> flag tells Nmap to perform host discovery (ping scan) only, without scanning ports.
 This is useful for quickly identifying which hosts are online on a network.
   </BaseQuizAnswer>
 </BaseQuiz>